gravitational/teleport/rfd/0058-package-distribution.md

 As discussed below, JFrog Artifactory and PackageCloud are non-starters due to their signing key requirements.

 #### Implementation details and proof of concept
-The following channel scheme is proposed for APT and YUM with the S3-hosted option:
+The follwing channel scheme is proposed for APT and YUM with the S3-hosted option:

 APT: `deb https://apt.<domain>/<os> <os version> non-free/<stable/testing/nightly>/<v6/v7/v8/...>`